marzwick/DemoSite/site/src/inclusive.md

 ### Connect Facets of Science with Inclusive Learning

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

+    - Examine how your course provides students with access to the facets of science.
+    - Predict how experiencing the facets of science influences student outcomes.
+    - Commit to one action you could take to ensure students engage in the facets of science.
+    - Understand key concepts and principles
+        - The facets of science provide a framework for engaging students in learning science authentically.
+        - Students who engage in authentic science practices are more likely to persist in STEM.
+        - Just one CURE in college can increase persistence in STEM.

 When students actively participate in the facets of science, we see:

 - Improved scientific self-identity and efficacy